PR0M3TH3AN/BitcoinConference2024-MeshtasticWorkshop/src/Script/Meshtastic Workshop Script.md

 ![](http://hedgedoc.malin.onl/uploads/6e428874-85f6-45ba-ba5a-24f01619c9eb.jpg)

 Here are some of the topics we will try to cover today.

+1. What is Meshtastic and LoRa?

+2. How to Install Device Firmware

+3. Setting Up and Connecting the App

+4. Meshtastic and Encryption

+5. Optimizing the Network

+6. And Practical Uses

 ---